Background pattern

 • Patients sensitive (allergic) to an antihistamine, as they may be sensitive to other antihistamines (such as chlorphenamine).

-• Patients taking medications to treat: prostate hypertrophy, bronchial asthma, slow heartbeats, hypotension, cerebral arteriosclerosis, pancreatitis, peptic ulcer (peptic ulcer stenosis), pyloroduodenal obstruction (between the stomach and the intestine), thyroid diseases, patients sensitive to the sedative effects of some medications.
+• Patients being treated with medications for: prostate hypertrophy, bronchial asthma, slow heartbeats, hypotension, cerebral arteriosclerosis, pancreatitis, peptic ulcer, pyloroduodenal obstruction, thyroid diseases, patients sensitive to the sedative effects of some medications.

-• If you are taking tricyclic antidepressants or medications with a similar effect and experience gastrointestinal problems, stop taking this medication and consult your doctor immediately, as you may develop paralytic ileus (detention of normal intestinal movements).
+• If you are being treated with tricyclic antidepressants or medications with similar effects and you experience gastrointestinal problems, you should stop taking this medication and consult your doctor immediately, as you may develop paralytic ileus (stop of normal intestinal movements).

-• If you take other products containing nasal decongestants, do not take this medication.
+• If you are taking other products that contain nasal decongestants, you should not take this medication

-• Stop treatment at least 24 hours before surgery.
+• Treatment should be suspended at least 24 hours before surgery.

-• The simultaneous use of cocaine with pseudoefedrina-containing medications may increase cardiovascular effects and the risk of adverse effects.
+• The simultaneous use of cocaine with medications that contain pseudoephedrine can increase cardiovascular effects and the risk of side effects.

-• In case of glucose-6-phosphate dehydrogenase deficiency (G6PD) (may cause hemolytic anemia).
+• In case of glucose-6-phosphate dehydrogenase (G6PD) deficiency (can cause hemolytic anemia)

-• GELOCATIL GRIPE CON PSEUDOEFEDRINA may reduce blood flow to the optic nerve.
-If you experience sudden vision loss, stop taking GELOCATIL GRIPE CON PSEUDOEFEDRINA and seek medical attention immediately.
+• With GELOCATIL GRIPE CON PSEUDOEFEDRINA, blood flow to the optic nerve may be reduced.
+If you experience sudden vision loss, stop taking GELOCATIL GRIPE CON PSEUDOEFEDRINA and contact your doctor or seek immediate medical attention.
 See section 4.

-• There have been reports of reversible posterior encephalopathy syndrome (PRES) and reversible cerebral vasoconstriction syndrome (RCVS) after use of pseudoefedrina-containing medications.
-PRES and RCVS are rare diseases that may involve reduced blood flow to the brain.
-Stop using Gelocatil Gripe con pseudoefedrina immediately and seek medical attention if you experience symptoms that may be signs of PRES or RCVS (see section 4 "Possible side effects").
+• There have been reports of posterior reversible encephalopathy syndrome (PRES) and reversible cerebral vasoconstriction syndrome (RCVS) after the use of medications that contain pseudoephedrine.
+PRES and RCVS are rare diseases that can involve reduced blood flow to the brain.
+Stop using Gelocatil Gripe con pseudoefedrina immediately and seek immediate medical attention if you experience symptoms that may be signs of PRES or RCVS (for symptoms, see section 4 "Possible side effects").

 During treatment with Gelocatil gripe con pseudoefedrina, inform your doctor immediately if:

-You have severe diseases, such as severe renal insufficiency or sepsis (when bacteria and their toxins circulate in the blood, causing damage to organs), or if you have malnutrition, chronic alcoholism, or if you are also taking flucloxacillin (an antibiotic).
-A severe disease called metabolic acidosis (anomaly in the blood and fluids) has been reported in patients in these situations when using paracetamol at regular doses for a prolonged period or when taking paracetamol with flucloxacillin.
-Symptoms of metabolic acidosis may include: severe respiratory distress with deep and rapid breathing, somnolence, feeling unwell (nausea), and vomiting.
+If you have serious diseases, such as severe kidney failure or sepsis (when bacteria and their toxins circulate in the blood, causing organ damage), or if you have malnutrition, chronic alcoholism, or are also taking flucloxacillin (an antibiotic).
+A serious disease called metabolic acidosis (a blood and fluid anomaly) has been reported in patients in these situations when paracetamol is used at regular doses for a prolonged period or when paracetamol is taken with flucloxacillin.
+Symptoms of metabolic acidosis may include: severe respiratory distress with deep and rapid breathing, drowsiness, feeling unwell (nausea) and vomiting.

 Children and adolescents